laristra/portage/doc/example.md

 ## Wrappers

-As mentioned on the [Concepts](@ref concepts) page, the search, intersect, and interpolate actions in portage all operate on mesh and particle wrappers for geometry and topology and state wrappers for data access.
-The reason for this is that these three steps may need to ask for some information that may not be readily available within the original mesh/particle and state frameworks, but could be constructed within a wrapper.
+As mentioned on the [Concepts](@ref concepts) page, the search, intersect, and interpolate actions in Portage all operate on mesh and particle wrappers for geometry and topology access, and state wrappers for data access.
+The reason for using wrapper classes instead of the native classes directly is that Portage may need some information that may not be readily available within the original mesh/particle and state frameworks, but could be constructed within a wrapper.